LaBoulange/tezpay-extensions/README.md

 **Note**: the `extensions: [ ... ]` array should only be included if no extensions have previously been configured in `config.hjson`.
 If other extensions are already listed, only the inner block `{ ... }` should be added.

-Then configure the following fields of this element:
+- Configure the following fields of this element:
     - `command`: `/path/to/` should be replaced by the path to the directory where you placed the `payouts-substitutor` extension.
     - `LOG_FILE`: `/path/to/log` should be replaced by the path of the log file the extension should produce.
 The directory should exist, the extension will only create the file. *(optional: if omitted, no log file will be produced)*.
     - `RPC_NODE` URL of the RPC node used to query the contracts *(optional: if omitted, the default URL is `https://eu.rpc.tez.capital`)*.

-Then restart `tezpay` if it is running in `continual` mode.
+- Restart `tezpay` if it is running in `continual` mode.
 You can ensure the extension is working properly by runnin `tezpay -c <previous cycle number> generate-payouts`.

 ## Should you wish to support us